 Newly established conifer plantations are becoming overgrown with competing vegetation.

-The two projects hosted by OPC will attempt to address these management challenges.
-The overstocked 15-year-old Douglas-fir plantations will be pre-commercially thinned using two different treatments, and the non-native vegetation overtaking the new conifer plantations will be removed using two types of treatment.
+The two projects hosted by OPC addressed these management challenges.
+The overstocked 15-year-old Douglas-fir plantations was pre-commercially thinned using two different treatments, and the non-native vegetation overtaking the new conifer plantations was removed using two types of treatment.